pwighton/ci-qms/SOP-002--Document_and_Records_Controls_Procedure.md

 ## 4.9 Retention of obsolete documents

-The original signed copies of obsolete controlled documents are retained for at least two (2) years or the expected lifetime of the medical device – whichever is longer.
+The original copies of obsolete controlled documents shall be retained for the same period as essential study documents, which is at least two (2) years after the formal discontinuation of the study or as required by applicable regulatory requirements, whichever is longer. (`ICH E6(R1) 5.5.11`)

 ## 4.10 Master Documents and Controlled Copies

-Document control retains the signed paper copy of all released documents.
+Document control retains the signed copy of all released documents.
 These Master Documents are preserved for a retention period defined above and used only for the purpose of generating controlled copies.